 - You need to be 18 years old to drive a car in Finland (A 16-year old may drive a microcar with a top speed of 45 km/h).

 - Most travelers may drive in Finland with their foreign driving license.
-Check if your country is mentioned on the list of Finnish officials.
+For example, driving licenses issued in another EU or EEA country work fine.

 - Driving in winter is safe in Finland.
 We use winter tires, and the speed limits are lower than in the summertime.